 Examples of unsympathetic flat roof extensions.

-Poorly constructed roof extensions, as dormers, had made its way into the properties causing harm not only to the historic building, but as well to the character of the Conservation Area.
+Poorly constructed roof extensions, as dormers, have made their way into the properties causing harm not only to the historic building, but to the character of the Conservation Area as well.

 Examples of unsympathetic dormers.